KipCrossing/Micro-Camera/README.md

 pip install esptool
 ```

-Connect you USB to TTL UART Serial Converter to the ESP32-CAM board and put it in bootloader mode by connecting the IO0 pin to ground (shown in green).
+Connect your USB to TTL UART Serial Converter to the ESP32-CAM board and put it in bootloader mode by connecting the IO0 pin to ground (shown in green).

 ![alt text](images/ESPflash.png)